lakshya-git-hub/AI-chatbot/README.md

 ## License

 This project is licensed under the MIT License.

+## Deployment Notes

+This section added to trigger a new Netlify deploy.